 We provide further statistics if you would like more detail, but please be aware these contain sensitive content.

 As motor neurone disease is not common, general health and social care professionals may not see many cases.
 This means it is important to seek out specialists who have appropriate experience in its treatment and care – usually with referral to neurological services.
-For more information, see our pages about health and social care services for MND.
+For more information, see our pages about health and social care services with MND.

 Are there different types of MND?